elkowar/eww/docs/src/configuration.md

 We are creating a widget named `greeter`.
 This widget takes two attributes, called `text` and `name`.
 The declaration `?text` specifies that the `text`-attribute is optional, and can thus be left out.
-In that case, it's value will be the empty string `""`.
+In that case, its value will be the empty string `""`.
 The `name` attribute _must_ be provided.

-Now, we declare the body of our widget.
+Now we declare the body of our widget.
 We make use of a `box`, which we set a couple attributes of.

 We need this `box`, as a widget definition can only ever contain a single widget - otherwise, eww would not know if it should align them vertically or horizontally, how it should space them, and so on.
 Thus, we wrap multiple children in a `box`.
 This box then contains a reference to the provided attribute `text`, as well as a button.
-In that buttons `onclick` attribute, we make refer to the provided `name` using string-interpolation syntax: `"${name}"`.
+In that button's `onclick` attribute, we refer to the provided `name` using string-interpolation syntax: `"${name}"`.
 This allows us to easily refer to any variables within strings.
-In fact, there is a lot more you can do withing `${...}` - more on that in the chapter about the [expression language](expression_language.md).
+In fact, there is a lot more you can do within `${...}` - more on that in the chapter about the [expression language](expression_language.md).

-To then use our widget, we call it just like we would use any other built-in widget, and provide the required attributes.
+To then use our widget, we call it just like we would use any other built-in widget and provide the required attributes.

 As you may have noticed, we are using a couple predefined widgets here.
 These are all listed and explained in the [widgets chapter](widgets.md).